 In addition to the cosmetic effects of Strabismus, the condition can cause a range of symptoms and significant medical issues down the line, including vision problems and loss of eyesight.
 The brain receives two different images, often leading it to disregard the misaligned eye, thus weakening the vision in that eye and compounding the issue.
 There are additional issues related to depth perception, as the brain no longer sees or properly processes the visual field in 3D.
 The field of vision blurs, causing significant difficulty in maintaining physical movement and balance.

 The cause of Strabismus is generally misunderstood, as it can develop for a variety of reasons.
 Strabismus often involves a weakened system of eye muscles or nerves that connect to the eye, but it can also develop due to trauma or conditions that involve the portion of the brain that controls eye movement.
-According to the American Association for Pediatric Ophthalmology and Strabismus, it is estimated that 4% of people in the United States have Strabismus.
+According to John’s Hopkins, it is estimated that 4% of people in the United States have Strabismus.

 Both children and adults can develop Strabismus.
 Strabismus can form in otherwise healthy children due to traumas or developing brain conditions.
 It most commonly appears in children with disorders that affect the brain, such as cerebral palsy, Down syndrome, and tumors.
 Children are at risk for developing amblyopia (deterioration of the nerve pathways between the brain and the eye) in early childhood.
 Amblyopia is caused by the improper stimulation between brain and eye and is therefore closely related to Strabismus.
 It’s imperative to stay on top of pediatric eye care and ensure that any necessary corrections are made before a problem progresses.